New England Highway (Toowoomba - Warwick), high risk roads, improve safety

 - Additional dedicated turning lanes to improve traffic flow.

-- Improved safety for bike riders by extending the southbound bike lane to north of Stenner Street.
+- Improved safety for bicycle riders by extending the southbound bicycle lane to north of Stenner Street.

-- Restricting right turn movements, including removal of filtered right turns at signalised intersections.
+- Restricted right turn movements, including removal of filtered right turns at signalised intersections.

-- Removing roadside hazards to improve sight distance.
+- Removal of roadside hazards to improve sight distance.

-- Reducing on-street carparks to allow for extra lanes and a new intersection.
+- Reduction of on-street carparks to allow for extra lanes and a new intersection.

 - Improved pedestrian facilities including crossings, warning signs, smart crossings and signal phasing at intersections to improve safety.